 Even though they were in need of some serious math support, I couldn’t seem to get through a lesson without major interruptions.
-I tried redirection, shushing, and turned my teacher face up to 11.
+I tried redirection, shushing, and turning my teacher face up to 11.
 I made jokes and tried different groupings and seating arrangements.
 My favorite group activities and games led to even more talking.

 None of it worked.

 Finally, I decided to embrace their chattiness, and then I harnessed it for good.
 It was the day I stopped the shushing.
 And believe it or not, their conversations actually started shifting to math!
 Here’s how I did it …

 I’m not above using the occasional small treat to motivate students, if necessary.
 For this class, I cut up Twizzlers into one-inch pieces and told them I was looking to reward active participation.